 About the Band-in-a-Box® VST DAW Plugin

-With the VST plugin, you can type in chords, choose the style you’d like and generate your arrangement from the comfort of your digital audio workstation (DAW).
-We’ve taken the features you love in our classic Band-in-a-Box application and created a plugin that can be used in the DAW of your choice.
+With the VST Plugin, you can type in chords, choose the style you’d like and generate your arrangement from the comfort of your digital audio workstation (DAW).
+We’ve taken the features you love in our classic Band-in-a-Box application and created a plugin that can be used in your DAW.

-We recommend using the VST3 if it is supported by your DAW.
-The VST3 is installed to C:\Program Files\Common Files\VST3.
+We recommend using the VST3 Plugin if it is supported by your DAW.
+The VST3 Plugin is installed to C:\Program Files\Common Files\VST3.

 - C:\Program Files\Common Files\VST2